-Adaptation is referred to as the ability of a gene circuit to respond to changes in input and then to return to the pre-stimulus output level, even when the input change persists (Ma et al., 2009 $\overset{\frown}{}$).
-More precisely, with an input signal switched from a lower value I_1 to a higher value I_2 , as demonstrated in Fig. 1(b) $\overset{\frown}{}$, a circuit with functional adaptation should have the following response-curve criteria: (i) precision - the final state O_2 should be close to the initial state O_1 , (ii) sensitivity - there should be a relatively high O{peak} in response to the change in the input, and (iii) the system should reach equilibrium within a reasonable relaxation time.
-A three-node gene circuit can achieve adaptation (Ma et al., 2009 $\overset{\frown}{}$), with one node receiving the input (node A), another node realizing various regulatory roles (node B), and a third node outputting the response (node C).
-A representative circuit topology is shown inside the red dashed box in Fig. 1(a) $\overset{\frown}{}$.
+Adaptation is referred to as the ability of a gene circuit to respond to changes in input and then to return to the pre-stimulus output level, even when the input change persists (Ma et al., 2009).
+More precisely, with an input signal switched from a lower value $I_1$ to a higher value $I_2$ , as demonstrated in Figure 1b, a circuit with functional adaptation should have the following response-curve criteria: (1) precision - the final state $O_2$ should be close to the initial state $O_1$ , (2) sensitivity - there should be a relatively high $IO{peak}I$ in response to the change in the input, and (3) the system should reach equilibrium within a reasonable relaxation time.
+A three-node gene circuit can achieve adaptation (Ma et al., 2009), with one node receiving the input (node A), another node realizing various regulatory roles (node B), and a third node outputting the response (node C).
+A representative circuit topology is shown inside the red dashed box in Figure 1a.
 We restrict our study of the class of transcriptional regulatory networks (TRNs) with the AND logic.
+We fix node A as the input node, and node C as the output node.